TAIL streams updates from a source, table, or view as they occur.

 ||Whether to include detailed progress information.
 See

-the tailed relation, prepended with several additional columns that describe
+SELECT statement, prepended with several additional columns that describe

 the nature of the update: